Watershed, Bristol, July 2019

 IA: The idea of a crew as an alternate family - a kinship, a place where you choose the people that you want to be in your family.
 Can you talk about some of your experiences around crews and alternate kinship?

 IA: How did you find them?
-Literally, how do you find that first ‘in’?
+How do you get that first ‘in’?

 IA: New York City Breakers?